Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/bluetooth-compatibility.md

 # Does Bluetooth work on AtlasOS?

-**Yes.
-Bluetooth comes disabled by default on Atlas, but you can enable it in the Atlas folder.**
+**Yes, Bluetooth is fully functional on Atlas, you can choose to enable or disable it during installation.**

 If you're using Atlas and not using Automatic Driver Installation, you will need to install the Bluetooth driver yourself.